Dust-to-neutral gas ratio of the intermediate and high velocity HI clouds derived based on the sub-mm dust emission for the whole sky: Neutral gas and dust optical depth properties

-Fig.~\ref{fig:tau353_maps} shows the spatial distribution of $\tau_{353}$, and Fig.~\ref{fig:global_correlation} shows the correlation plots between $\tau_{353}$ and $W_{\ion{H}{i}}$ in the $|b| > 15\degr$ skies with masking described in Appendix~\ref{sec:masking}.
-The $\tau_{353}$ values are the total amount on the line-of-sights, but the $W_{\ion{H}{i}}$ values are obtained by integrating within each velocity range.
-The good correlation between the two quantities is found only in the LV component, while the other \ion{H}{i} gas components show a rather poor correlation between them.
-The plots demonstrate that the gas in the intermediate- and high-velocity components has significantly different properties showing little correlation with $\tau_{353}$.
-A trend that is seen in high- to intermediate-velocity components is the vertical features at $\tau_{353}\sim 1\times 10^{-6}$ in Fig.~\ref{fig:global_correlation}, which indicate little dependence of $W_{\ion{H}{i}}$ on $\tau_{353}$.
-We suggest these vertical features, although not dominant, indicate low metallicity gas included in the high- to intermediate-velocity components as described later in Section~\ref{sec:discussion}.
-For the rest of the points scattered broadly, $\tau_{353}$ shows no correlation with the IVCs or the HVCs.
+Fig.~\ref{fig:tau353_maps} shows the spatial distribution of $\tau_{353}$, and Fig.~\ref{fig:global_correlation} shows the correlation plots between $\tau_{353}$ and $W_{\ion{H}{i}}$ in the $|b| > 15\degr$ skies with masking described in Section~\ref{subsec:masking}.
+Here, the $W_{\ion{H}{i}}$ values are velocity-decomposed, but the $\tau_{353}$ values are not.
+The good correlation between the two quantities is found only in the LV component, while the other components show a rather poor correlation.
+The plots demonstrate that the LV component dominates $\tau_{353}$ in almost every single direction, consistent with the remarkably similar spatial distribution of the LV \ion{H}{i} gas (Fig.~\ref{fig:HI_maps}(c)) and $\tau_{353}$ (Fig.~\ref{fig:tau353_maps}).
+Fig.~\ref{fig:global_correlation} also presents nearly vertical features displaced or broadened along the $\tau_{353}$ axis in the high- and intermediate-velocity components.
+It indicates that dust-poor HV/IV \ion{H}{i} overlaps with the dust-rich LV \ion{H}{i}.